Spencer, South Dakota: History

 Spencer was laid out in 1887 when the railroad was extended to that point.
 The city was named for H. Spencer, a railroad official.
 A post office has been in operation in Spencer since 1887.
 Spencer was officially incorporated in 1917.

 1998 tornado

 On May 30, 1998, the most destructive and second deadliest tornado in South Dakota history struck Spencer.
 It began as a large, dust-cloaked tornado northwest of Farmer in Hanson County, concurrent with the demise of the "Fulton" tornado.
 Continuing toward the east-southeast, it struck several farmsteads before crossing the Hanson/McCook County line a half mile west-northwest of Spencer.
-At this time, the tornado was being observed by the OU Doppler on Wheels crew, whose mobile Doppler radar data showed up to 264 mph winds in the tornado a few tens of meters above ground level.
+At this time, the tornado was being observed by the OU Doppler on Wheels crew, whose mobile Doppler weather radar data showed up to 264 mph winds in the tornado a few tens of meters above ground level.
 The population of the town diminished soon after to less than half of what it was previous to the tornado, from 315 to 145 in April 1999, and has since hovered around that mark.